 Another risk factor is the discharge of process water contaminated by the mining process, which could harm marine life.
 Additionally, noise pollution from vehicles and ships presents a problem, as sound travels widely in the deep sea.
 Although floodlights used to illuminate the deep sea are often replaced by hydroacoustic techniques, the long-term impacts on the marine environment remain uncertain.

-Long-term studies show that the ecosystems in manganese nodule fields cannot recover from disturbances within human timescales.
-The destruction of ecosystems and disruption of nutrient cycles may last for thousands of years.
-Therefore, the decision on whether and how deep-sea mining should proceed requires careful consideration and further research to avoid irreversible damage.
+Long-term studies show that communities in manganese nodule fields cannot recover from disturbances within human timeframes.
+The destruction of ecosystems and the interruption of nutrient cycles may persist for thousands of years.
+Deciding if, and how, to proceed with deep-sea mining therefore requires careful deliberation and further research to avoid irreversible damage.